 - The individual student or parent/caregiver concerned (i.e. NOT another student member of the group) MUST contact the school by 8:30am on the day the task is scheduled by either phone: 02 9626 3562; or email: theponds-h.school@det.nsw.edu.au - When a group performance cannot go ahead on a scheduled date, ALL students affected need to complete an Illness/Misadventure Application Form. - These forms (and the school's Medical Certificate if applicable for the student concerned) need to be returned to the relevant Faculty Head Teacher within two school days of the scheduled date. - The relevant Faculty Head Teacher will reschedule an alternative date for the performance.

-In all cases where a task needs to be completed, the student (or all students in the case of a group performance) must:

-- Be prepared to complete the task on the first day of their return to school unless an alternative arrangement has been made with the relevant Head Teacher. - Complete an Illness/Misadventure Application Form and any other relevant documentation and return to the relevant Head Teacher within two school days of the student's return to school.
+In all cases where a task needs to be completed, the student (or all students in the case of a group performance) must: - Be prepared to complete the task on the notified day OR first day of their return to school unless an alternative arrangement has been made with the relevant Head Teacher.
+Inability to complete the task on the notified catch up day/time will require further medical documentation and/or illness/misadventure form. - Students who have been provided with an extension for a task may not apply for another extension and must submit by the due date provided by the Head Teacher.
+Failure to do so may result in a zero mark being awarded. - Complete an Illness/Misadventure Application Form and any other relevant documentation and return to the relevant Head Teacher within two school days of the student's return to school.